What are the hardware requirements for installing DeepVA on-premises?

 -

-Higher Speed / Real-Time Use Cases:
+High-Performance / Real-Time Use Cases

-→ Deploy multiple workers and GPU acceleration
+→ Deploy multiple worker nodes with GPU acceleration -